 Look back on your life and remember the days of being a child and a teenager.
-Now put yourself in the shoes of a child battling a life-threatening medical condition, such as neurofibromatosis or a brain tumor.
+Now put yourself in the shoes of a child battling a critical illness, such as neurofibromatosis or a brain tumor.
 Brain tumors are most common in children under the age of 20, males up to the age of 39, and females under the age of 20.
 Neurofibromatosis is usually diagnosed in childhood or early adulthood.
 This puts many children and young adults at risk.
 This is why it is so important to spread awareness during the month of May during National Brain Tumor and Neurofibromatosis Month.
 Start by remembering to wear a gray ribbon, which signifies brain tumors.

 Young Adulthood Is Not Easy – Especially With A Serious Medical Condition